Top 10 tips to look after your running body

 Our top tip has to be to invest in correct footwear.
 Tennis shoes with minimal cushioning are definitely a no-no but equally, replacing your running shoes once a millennium is off the agenda too.
 Good quality, well fitting, functional running shoes are a must and if you only make one investment in running equipment, this one is essential.
 Depending on your weight and the shoe, modern running shoes will last from 300 to 800 miles and will protect your feet, skeleton and muscles.
 When purchasing, always visit a specialist running retailer who will be able to advise on models, assess your gait and allow you to test them before you buy.

-Looking after your running body: Stretch your muscles after runnng
+Stretch your muscles after running

 Regular flexibility training is one sure-fire way to ward off muscle pulls and strains.
 The repetitive nature of running causes muscles to shorten and tighten – which flexibility training will prevent.
 Ideally, stretch all the major leg muscles after every session but if that proves too time consuming, focus on 10 minutes quality stretching twice a week after your run.
 Think of it as training that will enhance your running and keep you running long-term, rather than a chore that is taking up valuable running time.

-Looking after your running body: Get a sports massage to boost your running
+Get a sports massage to boost your running

 Probably one of the most underrated tools available to runners is using the services of a good sports masseur – regularly.
 Running causes micro damage to the muscles which if left untreated, can eventually result in a build-up of scar tissue and injury.
 Factor in the stresses of racing and the problem is compounded.
 It’s no coincidence that professional runners will spend many hours on the sports massage couch as part of their program to keep the body in peak condition.
 After a race or every couple of months, treat yourself to a full leg massage, which will flush away toxins, realign muscle fibresand help ensure that you can continue running week-in, week-out.

-Looking after your running body: Build up your running sensibly
+Build up your running sensibly

 The runner’s mind is a funny thing; it tricks us to thinking that we’re fitter than we are.
 If you’ve had a lay-off due to illness, injury, a holiday or other commitments, it’s tempting to jump straight back into your training, exactly where you left off.
 That is a recipe for breakdown.
 Instead, gradually introduce your body to regular running, using ‘the 10 per cent rule’ as a guide, where you increase your weekly mileage by no more than 10 per cent each week.
 Similarly when building up to a race, avoid the temptation to pile on the miles early on in the schedule, which again can lead to illness or injury.